pysat/pysat/docs/tutorial_basics.rst

 where the top-level is one of the directories in ``pysat.params['data_dirs']``.
 The specific structure for your system is stored in ``pysat.params['directory_format']``.

-Presuming defaults, for this DMSP example data is downloaded to top_level/dmsp/ivm/utd/f12/.
+Presuming defaults, this example downloads DMSP data to top_level/dmsp/ivm/utd/f12/.
 If this is the first download, then the first of the pysat data directories will be used by default.
 If there was already DMSP data on your system under one of the ``pysat.params['data_dirs']``, then the same top-level